Tag Archives: Roth and IRA

 Engaging in estate and financial planning without paying attention to taxes can be a fool’s errand.
 Tax awareness can be tantamount to all aspects of saving, investing and spending.
 Failure to consider the tax implications of any estate or financial plan component may negatively affect expected returns and result in significant tax liabilities.
 Tax Terms […]

-Under the Secure Act 2.0, generous grandparents have even more reasons to establish 529 educational savings plans for their grandchildren in 2024, when new rollover provisions take effect.
-Contributions to 529 plans grow tax-deferred and can be withdrawn by beneficiaries tax-free when used to pay for qualifying education expenses, including tuition, books, computers, and room […]
+Generous grandparents have even more reasons to establish 529 educational savings plans for their grandchildren in 2024 when new Roth IRA rollover provisions are in effect.
+Generally, contributions to 529 plans grow tax-deferred and can be withdrawn by beneficiaries tax-free when used to pay for qualifying education expenses, including tuition, books, computers, and room and […]

 The IRS released its annual cost-of-living adjustments for retirement savers in 2023, increasing the contribution limits and income eligibility requirements in the new year.
 One week previously, the Social Security Administration announced an 8.3 percent increase in Social Security and Supplement Security Income benefits, which it expects will help retirees weather higher consumer prices and […]